amankhanna89/SDES2015/readme.txt

-Aman is adding readme file
+Aman is adding readme file with other files